tsani/comp-302-review/induction-syntax-trees.md

 **Theorem.** `sum_flat env (flatten e empty) = eval env e`

 Again, this theorem cannot be proven directly and requires generalization.
+The idea of the generalization is the same as in the previous theorem.